This page contains information that is no longer current but remains on our site for reference purposes.

 Q: On AILA Infonet there is a fax cover sheet that one can use to request the CSC upgrade an I-130 when an LPR petitioner has naturalized.
 Do you know if the CSC is still honoring this form and process?
 May those of us who are not AILA members use this form?
 The form link is below: http://www.aila.org/content/fileviewer.aspx?docid=10990&linkid=41078

 A: The form on the AILA Infonet is not the correct format by which these requests should be made to the California Service Center (CSC).
-Rather, petitioners or their designated representatives should contact the National Customer Service Center (NCSC) to request upgrades.
-Upon receipt of those upgrade requests, the NCSC will in turn send them to the CSC via USCIS’s internal customer interface system.
+Rather, petitioners or their designated representatives should contact the USCIS Contact Center to request upgrades.
+Upon receipt of those upgrade requests, the Contact Center will in turn send them to the CSC via USCIS’s internal applicant interface system.

 Q: We contacted the Vermont Service Center regarding a case that we believe was improperly denied.
 The VSC responded very quickly stating that we had to contact the National Benefits Center since the application had been adjudicated there.
 Unfortunately, there is no email contact for the National Benefits Center.
 How are we to contact the NBC?

-A: Representatives for applicants or petitioners can request information or assistance by calling the USCIS National Customer Service Center (NCSC) at 1-800-375-5283.
-When information for a response is needed from NBC, a referral for information is sent to NBC by the Customer Service Representative taking the call.
+A: Representatives for applicants or petitioners can request information or assistance by calling the USCIS Contact Center at 1-800-375-5283.
+When information for a response is needed from NBC, a referral for information is sent to NBC by the Service Representative taking the call.
 NBC then responds to the inquirer via letter, fax, email or telephone.
 If an expedite request is made for an I-765 or I-131 application, NBC typically responds by email.